BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Yala for leopard sightings, and what should I know about the park's seasons?
+When is the absolute best time to visit Yala for leopard sightings, and what should I know about the different zones?

-Are there any specific safari etiquette rules I should be aware of in Yala?
+Are there any specific customs or etiquette I should be aware of when visiting Yala and interacting with guides?

-Besides leopards, what other incredible wildlife can I expect to see in Yala?
+Besides leopards, what other incredible wildlife can I expect to see in Yala, and are there any 'hidden gems' for spotting them?

 What is the cheapest month to visit Yala National Park, Sri Lanka?